 But, each month, there is the hope that maybe that baby will be conceived after all.
 No matter how hard they try to prepare themselves for bad news, they still hope that this month will be different.

-As the couple moves into infertility treatments, the pain increases while the bank account depletes.
-The tests are invasive and embarrassing to both parties, and you feel like the doctor has taken over your bedroom.
+As the individual or couple moves into infertility treatments, the pain increases while the bank account depletes.
+The tests are invasive and embarrassing, and you feel like the doctor has taken over your bedroom.
 And for all of this discomfort, you pay a lot of money.

 - They will eventually conceive a baby.

 - They will stop the infertility treatments and choose to live without children.

 - They will find an alternative way to parent, such as by adopting a child or becoming a foster parent.

 Reaching a resolution can take years, so your infertile loved ones need your emotional support during this journey.
 Most people don’t know what to say, so they wind up saying the wrong thing, which only makes the journey so much harder for their loved ones.
 Knowing what not to say is half of the battle to providing support.

 Everyone knows someone who had trouble conceiving but then finally became pregnant once she “relaxed.”
 Individuals or couples who are able to conceive after a few months of “relaxing” are not infertile.
 By definition, an individual or couple is not diagnosed as “infertile” until they have tried unsuccessfully to become pregnant for a full year.
 In fact, most infertility specialists will not treat an individual or couple for infertility until they have tried to become pregnant for a year.
 This year weeds out the people who aren’t infertile but just need to “relax.”
 Those that remain are truly infertile.